 01w2

-To build the shelter, first look for two trees each with a branch growing on them.
-Then start by building the bed.
-Place some straight sticks diagonally on a couple of logs placed on the on the ground in each side.
-This will make your bed a little springy too.
+This shelter is great for keeping warm in cold weather.
+When it’s cold, you want to raise yourself off the ground because this is where you lose most of your body heat.
+If you’re in a place with no risk of rain, you may want to start by building the bed: Place some straight sticks diagonally on a couple of logs placed on the ground at each side.
+This will make your bed a little springy, too.
 Add small spruce twigs or dry grass as bedding for extra comfort and insulation.